 Our firm does not impose requirements for opening and maintaining accounts or otherwise engaging us.

 Financial Planning is also offered as a separate service for a flat or hourly fee.
-We do not monitor your investments for the Financial Planning service.
+We do not monitor your investments if you only elect to receive Financial Planning service.

 Additional information about our advisory services is in Item 4 of our Firm Brochure and Item 5 of our Wrap Brochure, which are available online at: h ttps://adviserinfo.sec.gov/firm/summary/305026

-You will be charged an ongoing quarterly or monthly fee percentage based on the value of the assets in your accounts.
+You will be charged an ongoing quarterly or monthly fee calculated as a percentage on the value of the assets in your accounts.
 Our Asset Management and Wrap Asset Management fee percentages range from 0.01% to 2.50% depending on the value of the assets in your accounts and the type of service rendered.
-The higher the value of your accounts, the lower the management fee percentage that will be applied.
+In most cases, a larger dollar value in your accounts results in an overall lower management fee percentage that will be applied.

-As the dollar value of your portfolio increases, the total dollar amount of management fees paid to our firm may also increase.
+As the dollar value of your portfolio increases, the total dollar amount of management fees paid to our firm will generally also increase.
 We therefore have an incentive to work towards growing the value of your advisory accounts.

 Our firm’s fees will be automatically deducted from your advisory account, which will reduce the value of the account.
 In rare cases, we will agree to send you invoices rather than deduct our fees from your advisory account.